calamao/docker-quickstart-fullstack-app/README.md

 7. Authentication
     - Based on token cookie and Authorization header token
     - Keep alive process to refresh token
+    - Change password feature
+    - The UI autologs-in with a user called "Operator".
+There is no concept implemented of showing a starting login page (which is the most common scenario in a webapp)
 8. Authorization
     - Based on Roles.
 Each user has a role assigned and the UI might restrict access based on that.
+9. Generic application form input
+   - Reusable input for all the application (text, numeric, date,...)
+   - Common style and validations
+   - Valid only for Reactive Forms

 ## Backend
 1.	.Net core API Authentication Integrated